20 Practical Gifts for Someone Traveling Abroad Indefinitely

 4. Good Packing Cubes

 I can’t believe I’m only on this packing cube hype train now, but I am, and I cannot recommend getting a quality set!
 If your friend doesn’t already have them, they’ll thank you later.
 And I mean quality ones.
 I have these Eagle Creek ones as well as a free set I got from a conference, and the difference is huge.

 5. A little kit of reusable things

 Help them be sustainable!
 The way we travel already does leave its own carbon footprint on the world, so anyway we can offset that, the better!
 Get them a little kit of reusable, packable things like metal straws, a bamboo cutlery set, reusable remover pads, and more.
 This can be budget friendly or easily more of a mid-range gift depending on how much you add to the kit.

 If they’re on a budget, a lot of places they go might not have proper towels or towels at all.
 Even in Korea, the towel guesthouses offer is the usually the size of a hand towel!
 So making sure they have something that dries quickly can make a huge difference.
 Heck, even if they’re going to beachy areas, this will come in handy.
 I personally like turkish towels.

 7. Cute cord organizer

 My friend, Stacey, got me this little cord organizer from Daiso for my birthday, and it’s easily one of my favorite things ever.
-I didn’t realize how disorganized I was with my tech until I used this thing the last two months, Mine fits four cords and has a mesh zip pocket where I store my passport, SD cards, camera remote, and flash drives.
-The nice thing with it, too, is that I can fit my 1TB Lacie Hardrive comfortably when I zip it all up.
-This one from Amazon is a slightly fancier version of mine.
+I didn’t realize how disorganized I was with my tech until I started using it.
+Mine fits four cords and has a mesh zip pocket where I store my passport, SD cards, camera remote, and flash drives.
+The nice thing with it, too, is that I can fit my 1TB external harddrive comfortably when I zip it all up.
+This one from Amazon or this one from The Container Store are a slightly fancier versions of mine.